-WARNING DANGER Electrical Shock Hazard Explosion Hazard Burn Hazard Cut/Pinch Hazard Turn off gas supply to Allow heater to cool Wear protective gear Disconnect electric heater before service. before service. during installation, before service. operation and service.
-Tubing may still be hot More than one Edges are sharp. after operation. disconnect switch may be required to disconnect electric from heater.
-Heater must be connected to a properly earthed electrical source.

-Failure to follow these instructions can result in death, electric shock, injury or property damage.
+A DANGER A Electrical Shock Hazard Explosion Hazard Burn Hazard Cut/Pinch Hazard Disconnect electric before service.
+More than one disconnect switch may be required to Turn off gas supply to heater before service.
+Allow heater to cool before service.
+Tubing may still be hot after operation.
+Wear protective gear during installation, operation and service.
+Edges are sharp. disconnect electric from heater.
+Heater must be connected to a properly grounded electrical source.
+Failure to follow these ins structions can result in c leath, electric shock, inju iry or property damage.